suiebay/db_project/README.md

 ## Query Speed Performance

-Measured and provided the runtime of each project funtionality and the time values in milliseconds: [**Runtime amd Time Values**](https://github.com/suiebay/db_project/tree/main/Sql_speed_tester)
+Measured and provided the runtime of each project funtionality and the time values in milliseconds: [**Runtime and Time Values**](https://github.com/suiebay/db_project/tree/main/Sql_speed_tester)

 Provided the query optimization and execution times (in ms) for the 7 queries (bonus points).
 Used PostgreSQL EXPLAIN ANALYZE features that allows to see execution plan details including the time spent on the optimization: [**Query Optimization**](https://github.com/suiebay/db_project/tree/main/SQL%20Analyzation)